ispysoftware/agent-install-scripts/README.md

 OSX:

     sudo launchctl load -w /Library/LaunchDaemons/com.ispy.agent.dvr.plist

-You may need to install curl first:

-    sudo apt-get install curl

 When Agent is installed you can access it on the local computer at http://localhost:8090